 For better motion tracking, the PSVR not only relies on the built-in sensors but also on the dual-lens PS camera that tracks your movement by following the blue LED lights that are visible in the image.
 The camera is bought separately.

 In terms of controls, you can use the standard PS Dualshock 4 controller, Sony Motion controllers or the new Aim controller.
 As you can expect, the collection of available VR games is impressive.
 Moreover, you can play the regular PS4 games in theatre mode which gives you the impression you are sitting in front of a large screen.
 And finally, when you are done playing games you can switch to Cinematic mode to watch a movie or your favorite TV show in a true VR experience.

 If you are looking for a way to make your PS4 gaming time more exciting then the PSVR is the perfect opportunity.
-You will not lack in terms of available games to play and this VR headset produces the same level of performance as the more established HTC VIVE and with a better refresh rate.
+You will not be missing out in terms of available games to play and this VR headset still holds it ground compared to some of the newer alternatives.

 The Oculus Go is here to usher in the future.
 A future where you won’t need a phone, PC or console to enjoy virtual reality.
 Okay, you will still need your phone in the initial stages to set up the VR headset by installing the Oculus app.
 Once you log in to the app, you will need to link the headset to your Wifi and grant it access to your location.
 You can also use the app to discover the latest VR games, apps, and experiences.